edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

     You need to rebuild the snap every time you change the `gadget.yaml` file.

 ### Create an Ubuntu Core model assertion
-The model assertion is a document that describes the contents of the OS image.
-The document needs to be signed by its owner.
+The [model assertion](https://ubuntu.com/core/docs/reference/assertions/model) is a digitally signed document that describes the content of the OS image.

 Refer to [this article](https://ubuntu.com/core/docs/custom-images#heading--signing) for details on how to sign the model assertion.
+Here are the needed steps:

+1) Create a developer account
-1) Create and register a key if you don't already have one:
+Follow the instructions [here](https://snapcraft.io/docs/creating-your-developer-account) to create a developer account, if you don't already have one.

+2) Create and register a key

 ```bash title="🖥 Desktop"
 snap login